jayavardhanravi/AC-Circuits-Analysis/README.md

 AAA - Represents the type of algorithm implemented.

 ## Note :
-For mesh analysis and other mathematical computations check the docs.pdf file.
+For mesh analysis and other mathematical computations check the SimpleRC Circuit Frequency Analysis.pdf file.